Clean freaks rejoice, zero waste dish soap is one of the easiest zero waste swaps you can make.

 How do you make your own dish soap?

 Fortunately, it’s easy, even if you aren’t much for cooking or concocting.
-All you need for it is either a plain Castile soap bar (from one of the brands above) or liquid Castile soap (which you can easily get some Dr Bronner’s), baking soda, water, and essential oil if desired.
+All you need is either a plain Castile soap bar (from one of the brands above) or liquid Castile soap (which you can easily get from Dr Bronner’s), baking soda, water, and essential oil if desired.
 While a bar can easily be melted into a plastic-free liquid dish soap, you can often find Castile liquid dish soaps from local or select online bulk stores.

 Here’s the step by step instructions.